-Turbo Tax has four different tax filing programs, ranging in price from FREE (yes, I said “Free!) to $79.99.
+Turbo Tax has four different tax filing programs, ranging in price from FREE (yes, I said “Free!”) to $119.99.
 Here’s a breakdown chart that tells you more:

 As is evident, there are a variety of packages to choose from.
-You’ll notice from the chart above that although state filing is free for those who qualify for the Federal Free Edition, the other three programs have an additional fee for filing your state tax returns.
-That fee amounts to $36.99 for all three of the non-free programs, bringing your total cost for Turbo Tax to a range of between $72 and $107.
+You’ll notice from the chart above that state filing is free for those who qualify for the Federal Free Edition.
+But the other three programs have an additional fee for filing your state tax returns.
+That fee amounts to between $34.99 and $44.99 for all three of the non-free programs, bringing your total cost for Turbo Tax to a range of between $85 and $165.

 What Users are Saying